 Refinancing Student Loans

-One option that can lead to saving money on interest and potentially expedite the repayment process is to refinance student loans.
+One option that can potentially lead to saving money on interest is to refinance student loans.

-When someone refinances a student loan, they get a new loan at a new interest rate and/or a new term.
-If a borrower initially had more than one student loan, this leaves the borrower with only one monthly payment to make instead of multiple and in some cases can lead to a lower interest rate.
+When someone refinances a student loan, they get a new private loan at a new interest rate and/or a new term.
+If a borrower initially had more than one student loan, refinancing leaves the borrower with only one monthly payment to make instead of multiple ones.
+The borrower might also qualify for a lower interest rate or choose a lower monthly payment for a longer term.

 The Takeaway